Digital Black and White – working in 16 bit

 I do work in 16 bit whenever possible to minimise the destructive effects of multiple adjustment layers, particularly with my black and white work.

-There is also the matter of just how well your B/W printer/driver converts the data into ink on paper, many printers will introduce quite a bit of posterisation and banding on their own.
+There is also the matter of just how well your B/W printer/driver converts the data into ink on paper, some printers will introduce quite a bit of posterisation and banding on their own, although B&W print quality is improving.